Healthcare Conferences UK, Social Care Conferences UK & Education Conferences UK are part of the HCUK Group

 The group of companies has three Directors all of which are owners and work within the organisation: Clare Gallagher, Managing Director, Kerry Tarrant, Marketing Director and Peter Gallagher, Finance Director.
 The current company turnover is just under £2M.
 The company was founded in July 2011.
 In May 2022 Joanna Milne joined as Head of New Markets to develop Education Conferences UK.

 In December 2019 we were delighted to win the 2019 ABPCO Excellence award for Best Agency Conference Organiser, we were also finalists for the 2020 ABPCO Excellence Award for Best In House Conference.
-More recently we are pleased to be winners of the Business of the Year at the 2021 SME National Business Awards, along with our MD Clare Gallagher winning Business Woman of the Year.
+More recently we are pleased to be winners of the Business of the Year award at the 2021 SME National Business Awards, along with our MD Clare Gallagher winning Business Woman of the Year.
+In 2022 we are finalists of the Conference & Events Awards and AEO Excellence Awards.

 We make a difference

-On average 93.6% of delegates attending conferences in early 2021 said the learning would have a positive impact on patient experience and outcomes:
+On average 93.6% of delegates attending healthcare conferences in early 2021 said the learning would have a positive impact on patient experience and outcomes:

 “It is good to hear what other units are doing so we can adapt some of their best practise for our own unit.”